 - The nonprofit organization, ReFED (“Re-think Food Waste through Economics and Data”), which is advancing food waste prevention and surplus food recovery solutions by aligning and mobilizing cross-sector coalitions that include local, state and federal governments, nonprofit organizations, food companies, waste management companies, entrepreneurs and others.

 - We are a founding partner with Feeding America - we were the leading partner in developing their logistics network and Meal Connect, an app that connects excess food to local food banks.
-Our partnership includes not only food donations, promotional marketing, local volunteerism.
+Our partnership includes food donations, promotional marketing, and local volunteerism.
 To date we've been able to rescue almost two billion pounds of food.

 - For more than two decades, we have supported efforts to fight food waste and hunger on college and university campuses via The Campus Kitchens Project, Food Recovery Network (recently combined), which have engaged 125,000+ students at 230 colleges and universities in food waste reduction programs, last year alone recovering more than 3.2 million pounds of surplus food to nourish people in need.